janengono/testing/docs/README.md

 The Hiking Logbook is built using a modern, integrated technology stack designed to streamline development, ensure scalability, and deliver a seamless user experience.
 Each technology has been carefully chosen to align with the project requirements for functionality, maintainability,and performance.

+How to setup your development environment <a href="https://janengono.github.io/testing/dev-setup.html" target="_blank">here.</a>

 # 1. Overview

 The Hiking Logbook is a **single-page web application** where the frontend (React \+ Tailwind) communicates directly with Firebase's backend services via Firebase SDKs.
 This eliminates the need for a self-hosted backend,reducing infrastructure complexity.
 User actions, such as logging a hike or checking the weather for a trail, trigger either: